7. Finalise UX

 All these steps are part of the UX process and I categorized these steps into 9 steps, i hope you will enjoy this seventh step.
 Join our newsletter and we will keep you updated with next steps.

 7.1 Finalise Layout : Visual Designs That Appeal

 Visual Design works on the creation of a website and its other relative areas by making ideal combinations of images, fonts, colors, and other elements.
 A competent visual design does not drift away from the content or the function, rather it makes it more attractive in the eyes of the user and helps to build faith in the brand.

 - Lines – It joins two points and is useful to define shapes, allocate and give textures a form.
 All straight lines have length, breadth, and direction.

 - Shapes – These are self-occupied areas.
 A graphic artist uses lines of different value, color or texture to describe the area.

-- Color Palette – It uses a variety of combinations to distinguish, add a depth, give stress or arrange information.
+- Color Palette – It uses a variety of combinations to distinguish, add depth, give stress or arrange the information.
 It basically works on the psychology of the users.

 - Texture – It refers to the actual feel of a surface or even the known feel.
 Repetition of the elements leads to a texture and forms a pattern

 - Typography – It includes the choice of fonts, size, alignment, color, and spacing.